Technigo/boot-camp-challenge/README.md

 3. Download or clone this repository with templates and start coding.

 ### Delivery
 Create a solution for our Coding Challenge here on Github.
 Upload all files on your Github page.
-The repository should be open, not private so we can read it.
-Submit a link to it in your applications form.
+The repository should be public, not private so we can read it.
+Submit a link to it in your application form.
 It’s important that you have it ready before submitting your application.

-Send us a link to your open Github repository containing your solution in your application form.
+Send us a link to your public Github repository containing your solution in your application form.

 ### Why do I need to apply with a coding challenge?
 We know that all of you are beginners at programming - we will not judge your solution based on the quality of your code or amount of work.
 We do however want to see that you’ve touched on a bit of programming before and know what you’re getting yourself into.